Committee of Management

 Email Fraser

-HopperPeer Project
+Fiona HopperPeer Project Coordinator

 Fiona is a skilled and passionate Peer Project Worker at BIM, who began working with the organization in the year 2019.